telefonicaid/thinking-cities/docs/topics/which_historical_backend.md

 Nevertheless, HDFS is just a file system in charge of managing folders and (very large) files.
 So, don't expect for analysis or visualization tools.
 This is something that other tools in the Hadoop ecosystem must provide; in the case of the IoT Platofom, we can find the following ones:

 * **MapReduce**.
 The native analysis paradigm in Hadoop.
-Based on splting the original problem into many smaller problems (map pahse) and then aggregating all the partial results (reduce phase).
+Based on spliting the original problem into many smaller problems (map phase) and then aggregating all the partial results (reduce phase).
 * **Querying tools: Apache Hive and Apache Pig**.
 Querying tools specifically addressed for structured data (CSV or Json, for instance) within HDFS.
 * **Apache Hue**.
 A web-based user interface where to run MapReduce jobs, query for data using Hive or Pig, or even displaying the raw data within HDFS using the FileBrowser.